-So Jesus is the young rabbi, who was just been baptized by John the Baptist in the Jordan River.
-He called fishermen and others to follow him, in his teachings and healing ministry.
+So Jesus is the young rabbi, who has just been baptized by John the Baptist in the Jordan River.
+He called fishermen and others to follow him in his teachings and healing ministry.

-He was on his way to Jerusalem, a long journey where he crossed boarders, and witnessed good people even among the Samaritans, and yet he was uncomfortable with the religious practices of his own Jews, the scribes and Pharisees.
+He was on his way to Jerusalem, a long journey where he crossed borders.
+He witnessed good people even among the Samaritans, and yet he was uncomfortable with the religious practices of his own Jews, the scribes and Pharisees.

 Some of these statements are perhaps too bold by today’s standards.
 For example, it’s here where Jesus says: “If your right hand is your trouble, cut it off and throw it away!
 Better to lose part of your body, than to have it all cast into Gehenna.”

 So it’s vitally important to appreciate the full context for Jesus’s moral teaching.
 Moreover, how do we empower people to live this moral law, in season and out of season?